sma-software/openviriato.algorithm-platform.py-client/walkthroughs/rostering/source/index.src.md

 _Figure 4: Decomposition of the two trains in common activities and single activities._

-During the rest of our walktrough we will use this domain model with common and single activities.
+During the rest of our walkthrough we will use this domain model with common and single activities.
 We will create these from the given trains and subsequently link the single activities.

 We design the class _CommonActivityFactory_ to create both types of activities.
 The following function of this class takes as input a train and returns the list of corresponding common activities.